Qspuijman/MyExpander/README.md

 Ever been annoyed at the amount of text you had to repeat?
 No more!
 This basic app is the text expander you (or me at least) have been waiting for.

 # Features
-- Expand any textbody with a expander key followed by a space
+- Expand any textbody with a expander key followed by a space.
 - Easy and fast creation of expander keys.
 - Choose custom dictionaries.
 - Intuitive UI with Tkinter